Quincunx271/chef/docs/designs/cfg-attr.md

 an API with a tree visitor that has `enterFooNode()` and `exitFooNode()` functions for each parse tree node.

+# Requirements

+Chef is intended to be fully `constexpr` at some point in its life.
+However, it is also intended to have runtime ability, because runtime tools to aide in grammar development is one very nice thing about a parser generator.
+Additionally, Chef wants to be fast.
+The chosen direction should ideally not inhibit compiler optimization for the `constexpr` variant.
+If Bison-style actions are possible and these are encoded in a type-erased `std::function`-like manner to allow for `constexpr` and runtime variants to both work, that better not be the only method.
+But if Boost.Spirit style "rules have attributes" works for most cases, with such a type-erased action for only a small number of cases, that would probably be okay.

+With that in mind, whatever solution that Chef chooses should meet these
+requirements:

+- (eventually) `constexpr` friendly, at least once the C++ standard and implementations catch up to a point where it can be implemented in such a manner.
+- Runtime friendly.
+This means that the parser must be able to be generated at runtime, so no encoding everything in big templated expression templates.
+  However, if the templated expression templates really is the best way for the `constexpr` version, it can be okay if the runtime version still works very well (e.g. uses opt-in type erasure through the expression templates).
+- Possible to be fast.
+The initial design does not need to be fast, but there should be room in the design to make the parser very fast.
+- Flexible in language.
+I think this requires both Bison-style actions and also some kind of conditional guards to enable context-sensitive languages such as C++ to be parsed.
+That said, this flexibility can require some pain to get working.
+LL(1) or LR(1) languages are definitely the priority.
+- Flexible in output.
+If the parser can parse directly to many custom ASTs, I'm fond of that idea.
+I don't really like having a strict requirement that only some specific rigid tree is allowed.
+However, it's definitely simpler if the model is to generate a parse tree (less obvious punctuation), and only then translate it into the AST, so I'm happy either way.
+That is, whether it can parse directly to "any" user AST or whether it first has to go to a parse tree that can then be straightforwardly translated to "any" user AST, I'm happy with that.

+# Design

+At this point, based on the requirements and the existing implementations, it seems that the nicest way is to give rules an "attribute" which can be used to be combined into the parent rule's attribute.
+This is the technique used by recursive descent parsing, Boost.Spirit, and ANTLR.
+For flexibility, it would be nice if arbitrary actions can also be taken, Bison-style (but also supported by Boost.Spirit and ANTLR).
+Precisely how these attributes get defined and how they get translated to the user AST is what the rest of the design should concern with.

 # References

 - Wikipedia: [Attribute grammar][WIKI].